-Naomi Gingold (co-host) is a public radio journalist and sound designer/engineer who has lived and reported from across Asia, covering figures, events, and stories both famous and historic, as well as significant but unknown, from 2015’s election in Burma/Myanmar to unsung heroes of the 3/11 disaster in Japan.
-Her work can be heard on NPR, PRI, and the BBC and has also been featured in outlets such as Slate and The Economist.
+Naomi Gingold (co-host) is a journalist and sound designer/engineer who has lived and reported from across Asia, covering figures, events, and stories both famous and historic, as well as significant but unknown, from 2015’s election in Burma/Myanmar to unsung heroes of the 3/11 disaster in Japan.
+Her reporting can be heard on NPR, PRI, and the BBC.

 She is also writing a book on the evolution of media, technology, politics, and society in Burma as seen through the history and development of Burmese hip hop.
 In a previous life, she worked as a Japanese pop culture and business consultant and still considers Japanese high school girl slang an under appreciated high art of expression.
 She speaks multiple languages and is an alum of Brown University and Berklee College of Music.

 In her spare time, she likes crawling through online subculture message boards under the excuse of “cultural studies.”
 She’s convinced she’s a dog person, though she has never owned a dog before.

 She received her J.D. from Cardozo School of Law, where she was a Squadron Fellow in Law, Media, and Society, an M.A. from Georgetown University, and a B.Sc. from Columbia University.